RABIES VACCINE INFORMATION

 Provided by SAAB member, Patricia Jordon, DVM, CVA, CTCVH

 Everyone who owns an animal with a medical problem, allergies, or one that has suffered a previous reaction to any type of vaccination needs to know the risks of rabies vaccine.
 Talk to your vet and be sure to ask about lepto or rabies vaccine related Ischemic Skin Disease

 If your state is not on the following list of states that allow medical rabies shot exemptions join the fund and fight to enact Rabies Exemption legislation in your state!
 If your state is “with it” as regards rabies vaccine, click to thank Kris Christine for her many years of work to protect you and your dog.

-Rabid About Rabies Shots!
-Why the brand new rabies shot waiver doesn’t apply to your dog, what CDC says about canine rabies, and vaccine warnings.
+Be sure to see Rabid About Rabies Shots!
+Why the new rabies exemption form or shot waiver may not apply to your dog, what CDC says about canine rabies, and vaccine warnings.